In this article we will look at how to tune a piano with best practise tips and tricks!

 Now attach the tuning hammer to the tuning point.

-You find the tuning point by following the piano hammer when you press down the key and see what string the hammer hits.
+You find the tuning point (screw) by following the piano hammer when you press down a key and pay attention what string the hammer hits.

 Let’s evaluate the current pitch of the piano key

 99 % of the time the pitch on an old piano will have fallen flat.
 This means the pitch is lower than the target pitch.

 If the pitch is flat, turn (or wiggle) the tuning hammer slowly clockwise to apply more strain.
 This will result in rising the pitch.

 If you get too high you need to wiggle back a bit.
 It can take a little bit of fiddling before we get a fine tuned pitch.